software-tools-books/js4ds/_en/basics.md

 ---
-permalink: "/en/core/"
+permalink: "/en/basics/"
-title: Core Features
+title: Basic Features
 questions:
 - "How can I execute short snippets of JavaScript interactively?"
 - "How can I run small JavaScript programs from the command line?"